-The Department offers the Asian/Asian American Studies Certificate with Asian Languages and Cultures, houses the Asian American Identities and Images Living-Learning Community, and develops programming for the interdisciplinary field.
+The Department offers the Asian/Asian American Studies Minor and the AAS Certificate with Asian Languages and Cultures, houses the Asian American Identities and Images Living-Learning Community, and develops programming for the interdisciplinary field.
 The field of Asian American Studies explores the politics and history of Asian-descent peoples, including East, South, Southeast, and Southwest Asians within the United States and in the Americas.
 These multiple diasporic groups share historical and legal connections with other racial and ethnic groups in the United States.

 The minor in Asian American Studies gives students the opportunity to study race, politics, history, migration, labor, literature, art, and popular cultural production of Americans with personal or ancestral connections to the continent of Asia, conceived broadly to include the Pacific Islands, East Asia, Southeast Asia, South Asia, Central Asia, and West Asia/the “Middle East.”
 Courses eligible for the minor will originate in the American Studies department and a number of other departments, including Asian languages and cultures, Africana, Latino and Caribbean, History, and English.

 The minor requires six courses, at least two of which must be at 300 level or above: